-Oak wilt centers are more easily suppressed when treated early, before they become too large.
+Oak wilt centers are more easily suppressed when treated early before they become too large.
 Untreated trees immediately outside the treated area should be closely monitored for several years.
 If the pathogen appears to have crossed the barrier, the same measures (new trenching and treatment of trees within the barrier) should be repeated while the diseased site is still small.

 2. Fungicide treatment

 The fungicide propiconazole (Alamo) can be used as a preventative to reduce oak wilt symptoms in live oaks when applied before infection.
 Limited success may also be achieved in trees with therapeutic injections during the earliest stages of infection.
 The fungicide is injected into the tree’s water-conducting vascular system through small holes drilled into the root flare at the base of the tree.
 Treatment success depends on the health condition of the candidate tree, application rate, and injection technique.
-Injection should be done only by trained applicators.
+The injection should be done only by trained applicators.

-Fungicide injection does not stop root transmission of the fungus.
+Fungicide injection does not stop the root transmission of the fungus.
 This treatment, therefore, is used best in conjunction with trenching or to protect individual high-value trees in situations where trenching is impractical.

 WHEN SHOULD I PRUNE MY OAK TREES?